About Health Services

 The guidelines below have been developed for the exclusion of students who have or are suspected of having a communicable illness.
-These regulations are in conformance with the Texas Department of State Health Services and the Centers for Disease Control.
+These regulations are in compliance with the Texas Department of State Health Services and the Centers for Disease Control and Austin Public Health.

-Do not send your child to school if they are ill with:
+Do not send your scholars to school if they are ill with:

-- Fever of 100 degrees Fahrenheit or higher, or any condition that presents with fever - students will be excluded until they are fever free for 24 hours without the use of fever suppressing medications
+- Fever of 100 degrees Fahrenheit or higher, or any condition that presents with fever - students will be excluded until they are fever free for 24 hours without the use of fever-reducing medication.

 - Diarrheal illnesses - students will be excluded until they are diarrhea free for 24 hours without the use of diarrhea suppressing medications